 - Have a good understanding of your figures: You don’t want to be too reliant on your accountant.
 Your lender will feel far more confident in you if you can demonstrate an understanding of what happens with your business’ money.
 For example, you may be asked to explain why your cash flow took a dip at a certain point.
 If you simply shrug this question off, the lender is likely to have doubts about your ability to make repayments.
 If, however, you can give a good explanation, they will feel more confident in you.

 - Make use of accounting software: There are some very helpful tools out there to help stay on top of your finances.
 Many of these tools can also help you gather evidence of your business finances for mortgage lenders.
 These software tools enable you to consolidate all your business’ income and expenses in a single place, so you can monitor the flow of funds in real-time.
 What’s more, you can check invoices that are paid, due or overdue, enabling you to chase up late payers and move your finances into a healthy position ahead of applying for a mortgage.

-What documents do I need to apply for a mortgage?
+What documents do I need to apply for a self-employed mortgage?